Skip to Main Content

 Caret Down

-It’s packed with luxury travel benefits, such as Priority Pass Select lounge access, valuable annual credits and excellent travel insurance — all for a $395 annual fee.
+It’s packed with luxury travel benefits, such as Priority Pass Select lounge access, valuable annual credits and excellent travel insurance — all for a $395 annual fee (See Rates & Fees).
 Other popular travel cards with similar features charge over $500 annually and feature an extensive list of benefits many cardholders may not use.
 Meanwhile, the Venture X keeps the same flat-rate rewards and flexible redemption as other popular Venture cards.

-People who are looking to try out a more affordable luxury travel experience than those provided by other premier travel cards.
+People who are looking for a more affordable luxury travel experience than those provided by other premier travel cards and still want the benefit of flat-rate rewards.

 Frequent flyers may squeeze more value from elite cards like the Chase Sapphire Reserve®.
 Though it comes with a higher annual fee of $550, the Reserve card offers the extra value needed to justify it, including a higher rewards rate in categories like travel and dining.
 On top of a potentially better rewards value, the Sapphire Reserve also offers equal Priority Pass Select membership and up to $300 of annual travel purchase credits.